Here’s a quick list of currently available scanner models that I recommend for people doing album art scanning.

 If you’re scanning CD discs, A scanner with CCD sensor and LED lighting creates a very noticable pattern.
 It’s possible to work around it, but you won’t see the issue at all if you pick up a scanner with a CIS sensor instead of (or in addition to) the CCD scanner.

-Last updated 2016-07-10.
-(Last change: Bump up Canon LiDE 120 based on recent work on Linux driver.)
-At the moment, I’m only tracking the “big three” names in scanners; if you have any other suggestions for widely-available models, or updates, please let me know!
+Last updated 2017-07-04.
+(Last change: Updated driver info on EPSON V370, Canon LiDE 120; HP no longer sells photo scanners.)
+At the moment, I’m only tracking big global brands of scanners; if you have any other suggestions for widely-available models, or updates, please let me know!
 Comment here, or mention me on twitter @kepstin.

 I list the CCD and CIS scanners separately, to make it easier to select a model based on that feature.
 The scanners are listed roughly in order of preference, but any one on the list will provide you with good-looking scans.